 You don’t need specific experience working with women’s groups but if you have training, teaching, counseling or business skills they will be most useful.
 A willingness to help where needed, a genuine interest in supporting women in need and being sensitive are some of the attributes you should have as a women’s empowerment volunteer.

 You might like to develop business plans and small grant proposals and help to design and successfully market handmade products.
 Whatever your background you can be sure that the guidance, knowledge and enthusiasm you bring to this project will benefit the women for years to come.

-Volunteering on Women’s Empowerment initiatives is a great way to see the world, experience new cultures and contribute to a sustainable project, which will yield long-term results for the individual and the community as a whole.
+Volunteering with our Rwanda Women Volunteer Project is a great way to see the world, experience new cultures and contribute to a sustainable project, which will yield long-term results for the individual and the community as a whole.
 On the weekends you are encouraged to explore the country with friends you make on the program, and our representatives are available to give travel advice and make safari bookings for you.

 |Availability:||Project open all year round|

 |Duration:||Minimum 2 weeks commitment|